teja788/Interview_Preparation_Notes/SQL_notes.md

 ORDER BY salary DESC LIMIT n)as table2
 ORDER BY table2.salary ASC
 LIMIT 1

+select * from (select distinct sal from emp order by sal desc) where rownum <= 3

+minus

+select * from (select distinct sal from emp order by sal desc) where rownum <= 2
 ```
 * select alternate rows of table